DeEscalWild: A Real-World Benchmark for Automated De-Escalation Training with SLMs: Detailed Diversity Analysis

+\item \textbf{Sociodemographic diversity.} Corpus-level LLM inference and the $N{=}100$ human audit produce broadly consistent distributions, lending confidence to the corpus-scale estimates.
+General American English is the predominant inferred dialect at 78.6\%, while African American Vernacular English (AAVE) accounts for 12.9\% and non-native or other accents for the remainder (Figure~\ref{fig:full_stats}(d)).
+Dialect inference from text is more reliable than demographic inference~\citep{blodgett2016demographic}, and we treat the dialect distribution as the primary indicator of linguistic diversity.
+The age distribution is centered on adults aged 30--50 at 72.5\%, with meaningful representation of young adults (18.0\%) and seniors (7.1\%).
+Race/ethnicity and gender distributions from the human-coded subset are reported in Figures~\ref{fig:race} and~\ref{fig:gender}; corpus-level LLM estimates are shown in lighter shading for reference.
+Readers should interpret demographic figures with the caveats described above.

-\item \textbf{Situational Complexity:} Interaction types are balanced across distinct, major categories to prevent model over-fitting to a single scenario (Figure~\ref{fig:incident}).
-The distribution includes `Public Disturbance' ($29.4\%$), `Suspicious Activity' ($26.7\%$), and `Traffic Stops' ($22.2\%$), covering the most frequent entry points for escalation in policing.
+\item \textbf{Situational complexity.} Interaction types are distributed across five major incident categories (Figure~\ref{fig:full_stats}(e)), reducing the risk of model overfitting to a single scenario type.
+The distribution spans public disturbances (29.4\%), suspicious activity (26.7\%), traffic stops (22.2\%), domestic disturbances (13.9\%), and mental health crises (6.3\%), covering the most operationally frequent entry points for escalation.
+Incident type is classified from platform metadata and LLM-assisted transcript analysis; unlike demographic attributes, these classifications are grounded in observable situational content rather than perceived identity and carry lower inferential uncertainty.

-\item \textbf{High-Stakes Focus:} Notably, the severity distribution is intentionally skewed, with $90.6\%$ of incidents classified as `High' tension (Figure~\ref{fig:severity}).
-This design choice ensures that \tool is rigorously trained on critical, high-pressure interactions where de-escalation is most vital, rather than on routine, low-risk exchanges where intervention is less necessary. \end{itemize}
+\item \textbf{High-stakes severity focus.} The severity distribution is intentionally skewed toward high-tension interactions, with 90.6\% of incidents classified as high severity (Figure~\ref{fig:full_stats}(f)).
+This design choice reflects the operational context of \tool: the benchmark is intended to evaluate models under conditions where effective de-escalation has the greatest consequence, rather than on routine low-risk exchanges where intervention demand is minimal.
+The concentration of high-severity interactions ensures that evaluation scores are sensitive to meaningful differences in model capability.